Students sitting in lecture room

 Are you interested in working at the cutting edge of behaviour change and technology?
 Do you want to gain the collaborative and transferable skills you’ll need to move forward in a society driven by digital and technological innovation?
 This course enables you to study psychology and understand how disruptive technologies are fundamentally changing how we think, behave and live.

-You’ll delve into development and lifespan psychology, biological psychology and neuropsychology, social psychology, cognitive psychology and the psychology of individual difference, along with gaining a detailed understanding of the disruptive technologies that significantly reshaping our world.
+You’ll delve into development and lifespan psychology, biological psychology and neuropsychology, social psychology, cognitive psychology and the psychology of individual difference, along with gaining a detailed understanding of the disruptive technologies that are significantly reshaping our world.
 You’ll also gain practical skills in programming languages such as R and Python, data visualisation and storytelling.

 Helping shape and understand our future